 Table 3 summarizes employee attitudes toward the workplace as expressed in VHA's All Employee Survey.
-Note that the facility and executive leadership team averages for the selected survey questions were generally similar to or better than the VHA average.
-Facility leaders appear to be maintaining an environment where employees feel safe bringing forth issues and concerns.
+With the exception of the director and associate director, the facility, ADPCS, and chief of staff averages were generally similar to the VHA averages.
+For the survey question related to moral distress, the director average was worse than both the VHA and facility averages.17 Opportunities exist for the director and associate director to provide a workplace environment where employees feel safe bringing forth issues and concerns.

 Table 3.
-Survey Results on Employee Attitudes toward the Workplace (October 1, 2017, through September 30, 2018)
+Survey Results on Employee Attitudes toward the Workplace(October 1, 2017, through September 30, 2018)

 Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
 Director Average All Employee Survey: I can disclose a suspected violation of any law, rule, or regulation without fear of reprisal.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.8 4.0 5.0 4.1 4.4 4.8
+1 (Strongly Disagree) - 5 (Strongly Agree) 3.8 3.7 3.6 3.9 4.1 3.0